-Provisions for asset retirement obligations, deferred income, restructuring obligations and legal claims are recognized when the Group has a present legal or constructive obligation as a result of past events; it is probable that an outflow of resources will be required to settle the obligation; and the amount has been reliably estimated.
-Restructuring provisions comprise lease termination penalties and employee termination payments.
+Provisions for asset retirement obligations and other environmental liabilities, deferred income, restructuring obligations and legal claims are recognized when the Group has a present legal or constructive obligation as a result of past events; it is probable that an outflow of resources will be required to settle the obligation; and the amount has been reliably estimated.
+Restructuring provisions, if any, comprise lease termination penalties and employee termination payments.